Izzy Asper: Canadian Museum for Human Rights

-Israel Asper first came with the idea to build the Canadian Museum for Human Rights (CMHR) on 18 July 2000.
-Asper spent the next three years towards making the CMHR a reality, and had a thorough feasibility study conducted by museum experts from around Canada.
+Israel Asper first had the idea to build the Canadian Museum for Human Rights (CMHR) on 18 July 2000.
+Asper spent the next three years making the CMHR a reality, and had a thorough feasibility study conducted by museum experts from around Canada.

 In 2003, Asper established a private charitable organization to build the CMHR, called the Friends of the Canadian Museum for Human Rights.
-On April 17, the 21st anniversary of the Charter of Rights and Freedoms, an event was held at The Forks in Winnipeg where Asper first publicly announced the intent to create the CMHR.
+On April 17, the 21st anniversary of the Charter of Rights and Freedoms, an event was held at The Forks in Winnipeg where Asper first publicly announced his intent to create the CMHR.
 The announcement included considerable funding commitments from the governments of Canada, Manitoba, and Winnipeg, as well as land donated by the Forks Renewal Corporation.
 Prime Minister Jean Chrétien committed the first $30 million towards the capital cost, and private fundraising was soon overseen by the Friends of the CMHR.

 Later that year, on October 7, on his way to announce the architectural competition in Vancouver for the CMHR’s design, Asper died suddenly at the age of 71.
-His family along with the Asper Foundation's executive director vowed to continue to develop the museum.
+His family, along with the Asper Foundation's executive director, vowed to continue to develop the museum.
 Two weeks later, the groundbreaking ceremony was held at The Forks and the architectural competition announced.

-In 2014, a stretch of road in front of the CMHR was named Israel Asper Way.
+In 2014, a stretch of road in front of the CMHR was named "Israel Asper Way".